People often come to us asking: what’s the easiest country to get citizenship of the EU?

 Portugal also allows applicants to keep all their original nationalities, and has one of the lowest language requirements in the EU.

-The NHR is aimed at foreigners and new residents who have overseas income and/or work in high value professions.
+The NHR is aimed at new residents who have overseas income and/or work in high value professions.

 If you decide to get residency via the Portugal Golden Visa route, you can choose whether or not to live in Portugal.